usdaud/algotradinglib.github.io/en/pedia/w/whipsaw_patterns_identification.md

 #### Neural Networks

-Recurrent Neural Networks (RNNs), particularly Long Short-Term Memory Networks (LSTMs), can maintain a memory of previous states, making them suitable for [time series forecasting](../t/time_series_forecasting.md).
+Recurrent [Neural Networks](../n/neural_networks_in_trading.md) (RNNs), particularly Long Short-Term Memory Networks (LSTMs), can maintain a memory of previous states, making them suitable for [time series forecasting](../t/time_series_forecasting.md).
 They can help in identifying the sequences of events that often lead to [whipsaw patterns](../w/whipsaw_patterns.md).

 ### 4. Sentiment Analysis

 By analyzing news articles, social media posts, and other forms of communication, [sentiment analysis](../s/sentiment_analysis.md) can provide insights into market sentiment and therefore anticipate and identify whipsaw events.
-Natural Language Processing (NLP) is often used for this purpose.
+[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) is often used for this purpose.

 ### 5. Statistical Methods